 The Inca Trail starts at various points along the way to Machu Picchu.
 The Classic IncaTrail starting point is at Kilometer 82, about a 2-hour drive from Cusco.
 Other starting points are further away from Cusco, like the Short Inca Trail 2 days tour on Km 104.

-How high Is the Inca Trail?
+How high is the Inca Trail?

 Inca Trail is located in the Peruvian Andes and reaches a maximum height of 4200mt (13,800ft) above sea level at its highest point.
 The average campsite altitude is 3300 meters (10000ft).